Activate mobile devices

 If your organization has Google Sync devices that are successfully syncing with their Google Apps accounts before you enable activation, they will be put into the Approved state automatically.
 If you want to block any existing devices from syncing, you can go to the Managed devices page and block devices at any time.
 If devices have not communicated with our servers for an extended period of time, devices will need to go through the activation flow after you enable device activation.

 Go to the Device activation page, hover over the device, and click Approve.
 This Device activation page shows all devices in your domain pending activation.
+You need to approve Android devices that are being set up with Android for Work twice.
 After you activate a device, it will disappear from this page, and it can be found on the Mobile devices page.

 If you do not have Enable device activation checked, your users' devices can access Google Apps data in your domain without you having to approve each device.
 You will still be able to see their device on the Mobile devices page.